kaustavbecs/TaxRefundStatusService/MLTrainingFlow.md

 Transformed data is loaded into the Offline Database:

-- **Target Table**: `IRSTransitionEstimates`
+- **Target Tables**:
+  - `TrainingData`: Raw data for model training
-  - Contains aggregated statistics about transition times
+  - `TransitionStatistics`: Aggregated statistics about transition times
   - Includes metadata about the ETL process
   - Serves as the primary training data source